devtoguk/milestone-3-THINGS-TO-DO/README.md

   activities with the same keywords.
 - Admin/Moderator option to toggle featured activities on/off.
 - Admin/Moderator option to approve or disapprove activities.
-- Integrate Google Map view into the site rather than a link.
+- Integrate Google Map view into the app rather than a link.
 - Use of postcode, town or county to provide activities near me searches.
 - Ability for users to reset their password if forgotten.
 - Return the user back to their original URL if the system has asked.